wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 For several decades after their introduction to Fogo Island, the caribou population did not exceed ~100 individuals (Bergerud and Mercer 1989, Newfoundland and Labrador Wildlife Division, unpublished data).
-During the 1990s, population density reached 300 animals and anecdotal evidence suggests that \[only then???\] caribou began to occupy other islands in the archipelago.
+During the 1990s, population density reached 300 animals and it is unknown when caribou began to occupy other islands, anecdotal evidence suggests it was during the 1990s.
 We surmise that as competition among conspecifics increased along with population size, density-dependent habitat selection resulted in expansion of the population to nearby islands.
 Following Ideal Free Distribution theory, caribou should swim to new islands when the average fitness of individuals on the starting island exceeds the density-fitness equilibrium (Morris 1987).
-While this is an ultimate explanation to a series of proximate observations, fine-scale density-dependent habitat selection is theoretically possible (Webber and Vander Wal 2018).
-Given the presumed low density of coyotes on Fogo Island and the minimal risk they pose to all but young calves, who are least likely to engage in oceanic swimming, predation risk does not appear to be a major driver of the behaviour in this system.
+While this is an ultimate explanation, our data suggest caribou only remain on smaller islands for a few days at a time, so the fitness equilibrium remains a theoretical construct.
+More likely, however, is that fine-scale competition, density-dependent habitat selection, and forage depletion drives individuals to peridiodically swim between islands.
+Given the presumed low density of coyotes on Fogo Island and the minimal risk they pose, predation risk does not appear to be a major driver of swimming.

 <!-- QW: changed it a bit - how is this?
 JGH: simplified these two para's a bit,
 took out most of the predator stuff.
 I'm a bit confused by the sentence above citing your 2018 paper, I'm not really sure what it's saying & how it relates to